 You’ve heard about data analytics, know they’re probably important, but haven’t had the time to look into them.
 Are data analytics worth the time and the investment?
-Let’s look at three things analytics can tell you about your customer.
+Let’s look at three things data analytics can tell you about your customers.

 Your customers will look differently from those of competitors or other businesses, and it’s important to understand why your customers are unique.
-It might be their credit score, distance from your store, number of kids or pets, season of life, etc. But, when you understand why your customer is special, you can focus on marketing to the right people and stop wasting advertising dollars on the people who will never be good customers.
+It might be their income, weekend hobbies, number of kids or pets, season of life, etc. But, when you understand why your customer is special, you can focus on marketing to the right people and stop wasting advertising dollars on the people who will never be good customers.

-In summary, if you want to know who your target audience is, how to reach them, and what makes your customers unique, allowing you to save money and create focused marketing campaigns, data analytics is worth the investment.
+If you want to know who your target audience is, how to reach them, and what makes your customers unique, data analytics is worth this investment.
+They allow you to save money and create focused marketing campaigns.

 Reach out to our team for more information on how you can get started.